Installation

 VIIPER does not require system-wide installation.

-The viiper executable is completely self-contained (and fully portable without any dependencies, except USBIP) and can be:
+The viiper executable is completely self-contained (fully portable, no dependencies except USBIP) and can be:

 - Placed in any directory